einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ~~

-Booleans are values; just like
+## Booleans are values

-other _types_ of values we've encountered:
+just like other _values types_ we've encountered:

 <span class="fragment">integers</span>